mandartule/WhereIsMyLoo/README.md

 # WhereIsMyLoo
 <!-- Brief, human-friendly summary of the project -->
-Find nearby public restrooms.
+🚻 WhereIsMyLoo

+   A simple and user-friendly web app to find, add, and review public toilets for better hygiene & accessibility.
 Node.js + Express + MongoDB backend with EJS views.

 ---